 Water quality has consistently been identified as the top issue for the Waikato region for the past two decades.
 Contaminants are rising in our waterways and we need to tackle these issues now to ensure the health of our rivers in the future.

-The review will address the issue of water quality within the Waihou and Piako river catchments and the Coromandel Peninsula.
+The plan review will address the issue of water quality within the Waihou and Piako river catchments and the Coromandel Peninsula.
 While the Waikato and Waipā river catchments are currently the priority for the Waikato Regional Council, and the focus of the Healthy Rivers/Wai Ora Plan Change 1, the Waihou and Piako river catchments and Coromandel Peninsula will be reviewed next.
 A programme of work for this is yet to be developed.

 Waikato Regional Council, along with NIWA, have started some preliminary scientific work including groundwater investigations and E.coli modelling that will help inform the review, however commencement of the policy work will begin once the Hauraki Treaty Settlement is finalised.
-This legislation is expected to go through in late 2018/19.

 This review will include the Hauraki area (the full catchments of the Waihou and Piako Rivers), and the Coromandel Peninsula.
 This area covers both the plains and the peninsula, which both flow into the Firth of Thames.